Instagram Tips & Strategies

 • Offboarding a Client or Agency: If you're a freelancer or agency, you'll need to remove a client's ad account from your Business Manager when your contract ends.
 This is a standard and necessary housekeeping step.

-• Cleaning Up Old or Unused Accounts: Maybe you created a test account years ago that's just been sitting there, or you have duplicates from when Meta's business tools were first rolling out.
+• Cleaning Up Old or Unused Accounts: Maybe you created a test account years ago that's just been sitting there, or you have duplicates from when Meta's business tools were first rolled out.
 Removing these keeps your Business Suite tidy and easy to manage.

 • Restructuring Business Assets: Companies evolve.
-You might be merging brands, splitting off divisions, or simply reorganizing how your digital assets are managed.
+You might be merging brands, splitting off divisions, or reorganizing how your digital assets are managed.
 This often involves reassigning ownership of ad accounts, pages, and pixels.

 First Things First: A Few Important Details